Ireland Schools Semesters and Timeline

 Winter Intake (January): January to April

-Usually, students choose an intake based on a range of factors such as preferred choice of study, the availability of a program in a particular university and academic records.
+Usually, students choose a semester based on a range of factors such as preferred choice of study, the availability of a program in a particular university and academic records.

 We’ve also charted a timeline to give you an overview of the university application journey, to better prepare you for an exciting new chapter ahead.